- Ander Al-Shami

 Jackson Rice

 Mr. Rice received his license to practice law in Kentucky in 2021, and began working at the Commonwealth Attorney’s Office in August of 2021.
 He received his Bachelor of Science in Economics and Finance from Centre College in 2018.
 After college, Mr. Rice attended Salmon P. Chase College of Law at Northern Kentucky University and graduated in 2021.
 While at Chase, Mr. Rice worked as an extern at the Commonwealth Attorney’s Office in Kenton County, as well as interned with the Jefferson County Commonwealth Attorney’s Office.
-Mr. Rice is a member of the Kentucky Bar Association, and is currently assigned to General Trial Division B.
+Mr. Rice is a member of the Kentucky Bar Association, and is currently assigned to the Violent Crimes Unit.

 Michael Rudicil